sheku-is-an-se/capstone-3/README.md

-# EasyShop E-Commerce API
+# Video Game Store

-A full-stack e-commerce application with a Spring Boot REST API backend and a vanilla JavaScript frontend.
+The Video Game Store is a capstone e-commerce project that simulates a real-world online store for selling video games directly to customers.
+Built with a Spring Boot backend and MySQL database, the project emphasizes backend development skills such as debugging, API enhancement, feature implementation, and endpoint testing with Insomnia.

 ## Tech Stack